 Editor’s Note: This is part of a week long series exploring the impact of the OIG 2013 Work Plan on different types of providers and organizations.

-If you need assistance creating and implementing a compliance plan, or have questions about the OIG work plan, or ambulance billing and relationships, please contact an experienced Wachler & Associates healthcare attorney at 248-544-0888.
+If you need assistance reviewing, creating, or implementing a compliance plan, or have questions about how the OIG Work Plan could affect you, please contact an experienced Wachler & Associates healthcare attorney at 248-544-0888.